A geometric Elliott invariant and noncommutative rigidity of mapping tori: Index theory and trace pairings

 In order to define the pairing $C$, the first ingredient we shall need is the notion of tangential currents.
 More precisely, having equipped the tangential de Rham complex with an appropriate topology, a current of degree $k$ is by definition an element in the continuous dual of the space of $k$-differential forms.
 Such currents form a chain complex whose homology theory we denote by $H^\tau_*(Y,\R)$.
 For each $k$, we have an isomorphism $H^k_\tau(Y,\R)^*\cong H^\tau_k(Y,\R)$ \cite[Proposition 3.35]{mooscho:globanalysis}, a fact due essentially to the exactness of the $\mathrm{Hom}$-functor.

-\begin{rema} By convention, when we view a cohomology group as a topological vector space, we will mean its associated minimal Hausdorff quotient.
+\begin{rema} By convention, when we view a cohomology group as a topological vector space, we will mean its associated largest Hausdorff quotient.
 As long as we keep in mind that exactness may fail, this convention does not pose a problem when pairing with homology, as the pairing is well-defined at the level of this quotient. \end{rema}

 Next, we need the \emph{Ruelle--Sullivan map}, which assigns to an invariant transverse measure $\mu$ a top-degree transverse current $C_\mu$.
 Given a differential form $\omega$ of degree $d$, we define the pairing $C_\mu(\omega)$ as follows.
-By fixing an orientation on the foliation bundle $FY$ (cf. Subsection \ref{subsec:basic}), $\omega$ corresponds to a tangentially smooth $1$-density, hence it defines a \emph{tangential measure}, i.e. a measurable section $\ell \mapsto \lambda_\omega^{(\ell)}$ from the leaf space $Y/\tilde{\G}$ to the space of Radon measures supported in a leaf.
+By fixing an orientation on the foliation bundle $FY$, we can think of $\omega$ as a tangentially smooth $1$-density, hence it defines a \emph{tangential measure}, i.e. a measurable section $\ell \mapsto \lambda_\omega^{(\ell)}$ from the leaf space $Y/\tilde{\G}$ to the space of Radon measures supported in a leaf.

 Now given any tangential measure $\lambda$ and invariant transverse measure $\mu$, we can define a (signed) ``global'' measure on $Y$, written as

 for any Borel subset $E\subseteq Y$.
 The value of $\tilde{\mu}(E)$ is computed as follows.
 Let $\ell(y)$ denote the leaf containing $y\in Y$.
 Fix a complete Borel transversal $N\subseteq Y$ and a Borel function $f\colon Y\to N$ satisfying $\ell(y)=\ell(f(y))$.
 For each $x\in N$, define a measure $\rho_x$ on $f^{-1}(x)$ as the restriction of $\lambda^{(\ell(x))}$ to $f^{-1}(x)\subseteq \ell(x)$.
 If $\chi_E$ denotes the indicator function of $E$, we set